btober/game_building_blocks/README.md

 Requirements
 ------------

-All of the *Blocks* have been tested and function properly with Processing 2.0.3, in both Java and JavaScript modes.
+All of the *Blocks* have been tested with Processing 2.0.3, in both Java and JavaScript modes.

 Examples